paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/reliability_model_EEE_families.md

 (eee_4_3_4_16)=
 ## PCB

-PCB are not classified as family in EPPL but as an important part of electronics units modelling, they are considered in this handbook.
+PCB are not classified as family in {term}`EPPL` but as an important part of electronics units modelling, they are considered in this handbook.
 They are modelled in FIDES as seen in the following table:

 <input type="text" class="myInput" id="myInput" onkeyup="searchTableJupyter(this, 'eee_table4_184')"
     placeholder="Search table...">